Hatem902/similarity-quantifier/README.md

 ## Text Similarity API w/ Next.js 13.2

-Full-stack implementation and exposition of an API that quantifies the similarity between two pieces of text through making use of some of OpenAI's utilities.
-This API service website includes authentication and a <mark >**complete API key system**</mark> nicely exposed through a dashboard to create and revoke user keys as well as monitor every request alongside its API key.
+Full-stack implementation and exposition of an API that quantifies the similarity between two pieces of text through making use of OpenAI's utilities.This API service website includes authentication and a <mark>comprehensive API key system</mark>, which is conveniently exposed through a dashboard.
+It allows users to create and revoke their keys, as well as monitor every request alongside its corresponding API key.

 ## Stack